Oladipupo-Erinle/US-SUPERSTORE/README.md

 •	Dropped the month column in the row field and the sales column in the values field

-•	Applied conditional formatting in other to see at a glance sales of high importance

  ![ ](SBMT.png)

 •	Used a Pivot chart to clearly visualize the trend with a line chart.